arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 *Only relevant for the MMFiles storage engine*

 @RESTSTRUCT{isSystem,collection_info,boolean,optional,}
-true if this is a special collection; usually *name* will start with an underscore.
+true if this is a system collection; usually *name* will start with an underscore.

 @RESTSTRUCT{name,collection_info,string,optional,}
 literal name of this collection